frontenddogma/web-development-glossary/manuscript/s.md

 SQL injection
 : A code injection technique, used to attack data-driven applications, in which malicious SQL statements are inserted into an entry field for execution (e.g., to dump database contents to the attacker).
 SQL injection must exploit a security vulnerability in an application’s software, for example, when user input is incorrectly filtered for string literal escape characters embedded in SQL statements, or when user input is not strongly typed and unexpectedly executed.
 SQL injection is mostly known as an attack vector for websites but can be used to attack any type of SQL database.&nbsp;[†](#w-sql-injection)

+SQS
+: A distributed message queuing service introduced in 2004 by Amazon.com.
+SQS supports programmatic sending of messages via web service applications as a way to communicate over the Internet.
+It is intended to provide a highly scalable hosted message queue that resolves issues arising from the common producer-consumer problem or connectivity between producer and consumer.&nbsp;[†](#w-amazon-sqs) ℹ︎&nbsp;[aws.amazon.com/sqs](https://aws.amazon.com/sqs/)

 Squad
 : The equivalent of a Scrum Team in Spotify’s Squad framework. ℹ︎&nbsp;[is.gd/SlluqK](https://labs.spotify.com/2013/03/20/agile-a-la-spotify/)